 Global health integrates expertise and perspectives from the fields of public health, medicine, epidemiology, health economics, behavioural science, environmental sciences and anthropology, among others.
 It provides a new platform for research, education and information on health challenges faced by the world population.
 Courses and full description

 This one-year programme consists of three parts.
-The core part provides a common knowledge base for all students.
-The advanced part contains courses addressing different specific areas of global health such as human resource development, reproductive health and disaster preparedness.
+The core part provides a common knowledge base.
+The advanced part contains courses addressing different specific areas of global health such as preparedness communicable diseases, non communicable diseases, maternal and child health.
 The final part is a research project submitted as a thesis, which can be carried out in Sweden or in a low or middle income country where Karolinska Institutet has an existing collaboration.

 Read more on how the programme is structured today at the programme website or read the full description in the programme syllabus.